 Connecting students to their primary identity in God as one who is both loved and a lover, having understanding that they are participants in God’s plans and inheritors of His promises, and knowing who they are in God—His beloved and His sons.

-Connecting students to the God who loves them in their weakness and is interceding on their behalf to bring them into the full measure of righteousness, peace, and joy through grace and the Holy Spirit.
+We desire to connect students to the God who loves them in their weakness and is interceding on their behalf to bring them into the full measure of righteousness, peace, and joy through the grace of the Holy Spirit.

 - There are truths about God that stir the heart to fascination.
 The truth about His great and glorious love expressed through the cross gives us confidence in our weakness.
 The revelation of the beauty and the tenderness of Jesus will inspire them to press on and not lose heart.